lareishalewis/Portfolio2/01_SQL_Layoffs_Project/README.md

 ## Project Overview

 This project explores global company layoff data using MySQL.
-The project began as a guided SQL exercise based on Alex The Analyst’s data-cleaning tutorial and was later revisited, corrected, expanded, and documented as part of strengthening my SQL and data-analysis skills.
+The project began as a guided SQL exercise based on Alex The Analyst’s data cleaning tutorial and was later revisited, corrected, expanded, and documented as part of strengthening my SQL and data analysis skills.

-The completed workflow includes raw data validation, duplicate removal, data standardization, missing-value handling, date conversion, exploratory analysis, window functions, ranking, conditional aggregation, and additional original analysis.
+The completed workflow includes raw data validation, duplicate removal, data standardization, missing value handling, date conversion, exploratory analysis, window functions, ranking, conditional aggregation, and additional original analysis.

 ## Tools